Hundreds of homes without power after Storm Bella crosses Ireland

 Storm Bella passed over Ireland on Saturday night and early Sunday with rain and strong winds affecting in many areas.

-The ESB’s powercheck website shows relativly small outages affecting a few hunderd customers in counties Clare, Limerick, Kerry, Waterford, Mayo, Donegal, Dublin and Waterford.
+The ESB’s powercheck website shows relatively small outages affecting a few hunderd customers in counties Clare, Limerick, Kerry, Waterford, Mayo, Donegal, Dublin and Waterford.

 Met Éireann had forecast that the storm’s westerly winds would reach speeds of 50km/h-65km/h with gusts of 90km/h-110km/h.